 Description And Comments

-Having traveled in Kenya and Tanzania, I (Bob) will tell you that Disney has done an amazing job of replicating the sub-Saharan east-African landscape.
-The main difference that an east African would notice is that Disney's version is greener and, generally speaking, less barren.
+Having traveled in Kenya and Tanzania, we can tell you that Disney has done an amazing job of replicating the sub-Saharan east-African landscape.
+The main difference that a Kenyan or Tanzanian would notice is that Disney’s version is greener and, generally speaking, less barren.
 As on a real African safari, what animals you see, and how many, is pretty much a matter of luck.
-We've experienced Kilimanjaro Safaris upwards of 100 times and had a different experience on each trip.
+We’ve experienced Kilimanjaro Safaris more than 100 times and had a different experience on each trip.

-Winding through the Safaris is Disney’s Wild Africa Trek, a behind-the-scenes tour of the Animal Kingdom that takes you through much of the Kilimanjaro Safaris' animal enclosures.
-As you drive past the hippo pool or over the crocodile pool, look up for a series of rope bridges towering far above the ground.
-You may see Trekkers on tour.
+Winding through the Safaris is Disney’s Wild Africa Trek, a behind-the-scenes tour of Animal Kingdom that takes you into several of Kilimanjaro Safaris’ animal enclosures.
+As you drive past the hippo pool or over the crocodile pool, look up for a series of rope bridges towering far above the ground—you may see Trekkers on tour.